Ribhnux/deux-cli/docs/11_new.md

 sidebar_label: deux new
 ---

-Create new theme with `Deux-CLI` starter theme.
+Create new theme with `Deux-CLI` starter template.

 ## Usage
 ```bash